Easy Four-Layer Chocolate Dessert

 - 1. Preheat oven to 350°.
 Place flour in a small bowl; cut in butter until crumbly.
 Stir in 1/2 cup walnuts.
 Press onto bottom of an ungreased 13x9-in. baking dish.
 Bake until light golden brown, 12-15 minutes.
 Cool completely on a wire rack.

-- 2. In a small bowl, beat cream cheese and confectioners' sugar until smooth; fold in one carton whipped topping.
+- 2. In a small bowl, beat cream cheese and confectioners' sugar until smooth; fold in 1 carton whipped topping.
 Spread over crust.
-In a large bowl, whisk milk and pudding mix 2 minutes.
+In a large bowl, whisk milk and pudding mix for 2 minutes.
 Gently spread over cream cheese layer.
 Top with remaining whipped topping.
 Sprinkle with chocolate chunks and remaining walnuts.
 Refrigerate until cold.

 - 3. Cut into bars.
 Just before serving, drizzle with chocolate syrup.
-Yield: 15 servings.

 1 piece: 434 calories, 26g fat (15g saturated fat), 36mg cholesterol, 195mg sodium, 46g carbohydrate (27g sugars, 2g fiber), 5g protein.